 - Persuasion: Learn how to get what you want in an ethical way.
 It’s true that you can’t make people do anything, but you can be more persuasive in your messaging.

-Step 2: Demonstrate your work
+Step 2: Demonstrate value

 Now, I’m not talking about building a resume and asking for testimonials or endorsements.
 I’m talking about doing your actual work for people to see.